 You will be asked to sign DNE's Safety Statement, as well as a photo release (to use your or your minor child's image for DNE publicity purposes)

 If you are going to be late or need to cancel, contact the Registrar, Zsuzsi, at firstname.lastname@example.org

 Chores & Takedown

-We all work in order to build community, help keep camp running smoothly, and help camp continue to be economically affordable.
-Many chores tasks are in the kitchen.
+We all work in order to build community, help keep camp running smoothly, and help camp continue to be affordable.
+Many chores are in the kitchen.
 Other chores involve cleaning the common areas throughout camp.

 Parents of very young children will be able to complete half of their chores in childcare.
 Work Exchange folks are still responsible for chores, so please consider your chore hour requirements when you sign up for work exchange hours.
 Chores table hours will be posted at Camp.

 Everyone is required to sign up for a Take Down chore.
 Our final major community activity at Camp is Take Down.
 Even if you’re leaving before the end of camp, we need your help!
 There are ways for you to participate in putting camp away for next year.

 If you registered for three or more days you are required to sign-up for a 2-hour Take Down task, in addition to Chores.
 Single parents with children under 5 years of age are exempted from Take Down chores.
 Committee heads and Coordinators may work on their committee areas for Take Down.

 There are work exchange Take Down positions for some work which requires much more than 2 hours.
 To apply, contact email@example.com

 There will be more information in the OBook on Chores and Take Down.
 If you have any questions, physical restrictions, or concerns please e-mail firstname.lastname@example.org or email@example.com